GeoDiffuser: Geometry-Based Image Editing with Diffusion Models

-In our experiments, we found that the inpainting loss is hard to optimize and changes every image differently.
-To combat this, we devise an adaptive optimization scheme that increases the weight of the removal loss if the loss is more than $-1.8$ and reduce the loss weight if the removal loss is lower than $-6$.
+In our experiments, we found that the inpainting loss $\mathcal{L}_{remove}$ is hard to optimize and changes every image differently.
+To combat this, we devise an adaptive optimization scheme that increases the weight $w_r$ of the removal loss if the loss is more than -1.8 and reduce the loss weight if the removal loss is lower than -6.
+All our experiments are performed on an Nvidia RTX3090 with a run time of 30 seconds (for removal) up to 45 seconds (for 2D \& 3D edits) on image resolution of 512.
+We also penalize depth smearing artefacts of the foreground using amodal loss $\mathcal{L}_{amodal}$.
+See supplement for algorithm \& more details.